silaspedrosa/rails-live-coding/README.md

 ```

 Now you have a dummy app that has devis installed, no database tables nor Models and a dummy index page.
 We need to generate the `User` model in order to actually implement the authentication system.
 For that, we can do:
+`rails g devise user first_name last_name`

+This command will create `app/models/user.rb` defining the user model, i.e. tha ORM mapping for the users table in the database.
+It'll also add user and authtentication routes to `/config/routes.rb`.
+You'll be able to notice a new migration file inside the `db/migrate` folder describing the new table creation.

+Anytime you create a migration file, you must execute the migration before accessing the website again.
+So go to your second terminal tab, access the container and run the migrations:
+`rails db:migrate`
+After that, you'll be able to access the index page normally.

+Now, we must demand that the user has logged in before accessing the index page.
+To achieve that we must
+add `before_action :authenticate_user!` **after** the `protect_from_forgery with: :exception` line in `app/controllers/application_controller.rb`

+If you try to access the website, you'll get an error.
+As you were not authenticated yet, you were going to be redirected to the login page, but as we don't have that yet, we get an error.

 ### Troubleshooting